LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/schemas.md

 Then follow along the steps as mentioned below.

 ### Codeless TypedSchema <a name="usdGenSchemaCodelessSchema"></a>
 Codeless schemas allow us to generate schemas without any C++/Python bindings.
-This means your won't get fancy `Schema.Get<PropertyName>`/`Schema.Set<PropertyName>` getters and setters, on the upside you don't need to compile anything.
+This means your won't get fancy `Schema.Get<PropertyName>`/`Schema.Set<PropertyName>` getters and setters.
+On the upside you don't need to compile anything.

 ~~~admonish tip
 Codeless schemas are ideal for smaller studios or when you need to prototype a schema.
 The result only consists of a `plugInfo.json` and `generatedSchema.usda` file.